-4 watts into external speaker.
+Power Output 4 watts into external speaker.

-8 ohms; when PA-CB switch in in PA, the PA speaker also monitors the receiver.
+External Speaker for PA 8 ohms; when PA-CB switch in PA, the (Not Supplied) PA speaker also monitors the receiver.

 Section III Installation

 LOCATION

 Plan the location of the transceiver and microphone bracket before starting the installation.
 Select a location that is convenient for operation and does not interfere with the driver or passengers in the vehicle.
 In automobiles, the transceiver is usually mounted to the underneath of the dash panel, with the microphone bracket beside it.